 Peer-to-peer services like Rover connect pet parents with locals willing to provide in-home care and walks for pups.
-Tutors, meanwhile, can make anywhere from $9 to $20 an hour, or even more if you have an advanced degree.
+Tutors, meanwhile, can make anywhere from around $10 to $40 an hour, according to PayScale.com.

 11. Overestimate Healthcare Costs

-Whether you’re just in the planning stages or you’ve already left the workforce for good, estimating your healthcare costs is a major cost to consider during retirement.
-A 65-year-old couple that retired in 2015 will need $245,000 to cover future medical costs — not including the cost of long-term care, according to Fidelity.
+Whether you’re just in the planning stages or you’ve already left the workforce for good, estimating your healthcare costs is a major expense to consider during retirement.
+A 65-year-old couple retiring in 2020 may need to save approximately $295,000 — after taxes — not including the cost of long-term care — according to Fidelity’s annual estimate.
 Many workers and retirees are totally unprepared for this cost, which can completely wipe out their savings.

 “Most people, especially healthy ones, will underestimate the potential cost of healthcare, which can be financially devastating,” said Ash Toumayants, financial advisor and president of Strong Tower Associates.
 “Don’t assume just because you’re healthy now that you will continue to be throughout retirement.”